 A brake pedal should not require this much pressure.
 You should be able to just lightly press your foot down on the brake pedal for the braking to work.
 If you have to increase your effort just to do this, then your ABS control module may be bad.

 5) Speedometer Fails

 In rare cases where your ABS control module doesn’t work, the speedometer on the dashboard will stop working.
 Either it will show you an incorrect speed or the needle will just rest at 0 mph.

 This will usually be followed by the ABS or check engine light coming on.
 But even if the light doesn’t come on, a bad speedometer should be reason enough to get your car checked out by a professional.

 ABS Control Module Replacement Cost

-The exact price of the replacement job will depend on the type of car you have and the prices charged by the mechanic who works on your car.
-They will typically charge anywhere from $88 to $111 for the labor costs and anywhere from $236 to $991 for the parts costs.
+The exact price of the replacement job will greatly depend on the type of car you have and the prices charged by the mechanic who works on your car.
+They will typically charge anywhere from $80 to $110 for the labor costs and anywhere from $220 to $1,090 for the parts costs.